oun111/myproxy/README.md

  ![Alt text](https://github.com/oun111/images/blob/master/myproxy_process_flow_A.png)

- In this case, the client A sends "local" commands that need not to be processed at backend, such as login, show XXX, desc XXX, use XXX etc, MYPROXY executes them and returns to client immediately.
+ In this case, the client A sends "local" commands that need not to be processed at backend, such as login, show XXX, desc XXX, use XXX etc, ***myproxy*** executes them and returns to client immediately.

 ### Case B:

  ![Alt text](https://github.com/oun111/images/blob/master/myproxy_process_flow_B.png)

- - In this case, client B sends a "query mode" request, task 1 in MYPROXY will do:
+ - In this case, client B sends a "query mode" request, task 1 in ***myproxy*** will do:
     1. parsing the SQL into syntax tree
     2. hooking to modify the tree
     3. fetching route informations